gtk-rs/gtk4-rs/book/src/css.md

 One way to make the rows set apart a bit is to add borders.
 But which color to use for the borders?
 Our To-Do app should represent a real world app, so we will not be satisfied with choosing yellow and calling it a day.
-Your stylesheet has colors defined for these use cases, so let us have a look.
+The stylesheet that GTK uses pre-defined colors for various use-cases, so let us have a look.
-As of this writing, the exported colors of the default stylesheet can be found in its [source code](https://gitlab.gnome.org/GNOME/gtk/-/blob/main/gtk/theme/Default/_colors-public.scss).
+As of this writing, the exported colors of the default stylesheet can be found in its [source code](https://gitlab.gnome.org/GNOME/gtk/-/blob/b2c227e9c57839a2a4e24462a71ae0bad9a95264/gtk/theme/Default/_colors-public.scss).

-There we find the color `borders`, which should be used for the widget's main borders color.
+There we find the color `borders`, which should be used for the widgets' border color.
 Perfect!
 We can access pre-defined colors by adding an `@` in front of their names.